Uzbekistan Discovered Tour

 Khiva – Bukhara (B/L/D) (480 km – 8h)

-After breakfast you transfer to Bukhara across the mysterious red Kyzul-Kum desert.
-Enjoy a prepacked picnic lunch taken at one of the few resting places along this route and view the old Amu Darya river (ancient Oxus) before arriving in Bukhara where you will stay for two nights.
+After an early breakfast you transfer to Bukhara by train across the mysterious red Kyzul-Kum desert before arriving in Bukhara where you will stay for two nights.

 Today, you will experience Bukhara in an all-day tour programme.
 Bukhara is a large, unique and authentic art museum that maintains its old oriental face.
 Situated in the middle of the Kyzyl Kum desert, the ancient city features about one thousand monuments, which recall the halcyon days of the Great Silk Road.
 Foreign spices, furs and especially silk fabrics were stored and handled in the caravansaries.
 In the morning, we guide you to the magnificent Mire-e-Arab Madrasah and the most beautiful and precious building in Central Asia, the Samanid Mausoleum.
 Then you take a tour through the fortress Ark where you see there the coronation hall and visit the summer residence of the last Emir.
 In the UNESCO-recognised old city you can see the Kalyan Minaret and its Po-i-Kalyan complex, as well as the Lyabi-Hauz Ensemble, and its Magok-i Attari Mosque.
 You enjoy a dinner at a local restaurant before returning to your hotel for your overnight stay.